-This figure plots event studies of the IV coefficients and 95% confidence intervals of the specification in Equation 1.
-The results are clustered at the state and border segment level.
+This figure plots event studies of the reduced form coefficients and 95% confidence interval in Equation 3 (using the denial rate rather than the audit rate), scaled by the correlation between the leave-one-out 2011 denial rate and the actual 2011 denial rate in the weighted border hospital sample (1.06).
+Denial rate is the share of claims that are audited and result in an overpayment demand or repayment for an underpayment.
 The omitted year is 2010.
-Each coefficient estimates the effect of a 1pp increase in 2011 denial rate (share of claims that are audited and result in an overpayment/underpayment demand) on log Medicare admissions and revenue from MEDPAR.
+Each coefficient represents the effect of a one percentage point increase in 2011 denial rate rate on a hospital-level outcome.
+Medicare admissions and revenue are from MEDPAR.
 Inpatient revenue is the sum of all Medicare inpatient payments.
 Net administration costs are salary and other costs in the "Administrative and General" category in HCRIS, net of reclassifications and adjustments.
 Indicator for installing software is equal to 1 if a hospital reports the status of a medical necessity software as "contracted/not yet installed," "installation in process," and "to be replaced" in HIMSS.
-Sample is comprised of hospitals within 100 miles of the RAC border with at least 1 hospital in their "neighbor comparison group."
+The sample comprises hospitals within a hundred miles of the RAC border with at least 1 hospital in their neighbor comparison group.